NonabstractPhoton/AudioEffectRemoval/README.md

-# AudioEffectRemoval
+# Audio Effect Multiclassifier
-Classification and Removal of Audio Effects on Electronic Instruments
+Neural network based classification of one or more distincitve audio effects on electronic instruments